gaiaverse/Gaia-EDR3-selection-function/docs/to-do.rst

 * |ss| Work out what a 'module index' is, and if we want one |se|
 * Write an example-usage page
 * Link to paper in :doc:`background`
+* Get full definitions of needlet_u vector from Douglas
 * Complete the probability model description in :doc:`background`
 * How are the stellar observation lists generated / where can they be retrieved from?
 * I'm not a 100% sure on what needlets and needlet-mappings do in :doc:`inputs`, would be nice to get confirmation of that